Bhargavi84/yoga-emporium/README.md

 * **S3 Bucket Creation using AWS**

-* AWS is Amazon’s cloud-based storage service was used to store this project's static and image files.
+* AWS is Amazon’s cloud-based storage service is used to store this project's static and image files.
-    * Create an account if you dont have one already.
+    * Create an account if you don't have one already.
 Click on "Create new aws account" follow instructions.
     * Once login is created, Navigate to the AWS management console.
     * In the search bar search s3, this can be found in the services section.
 Open s3 and create a new bucket.
-    * Enter the name of your bucket (projects name).
-Select the region that is closest to you.
+    * Enter the name of your bucket (to keep things consistant give the name which matches your respective project).Select the region that is closest to you.
     * Uncheck block public access box.
 Then click create bucket.
     * Once you have created the bucket, click on the bucket, and enter the following details-
         * Under Properties, turn on static website hosting